bigpigeon.us webpage WWII:US > WWII Casualties> WWII Missing, © 2023 by Robert A. Christiansen, updated by RAC 18 Nov 2023.

 Working on 18 Nov 2023.

 To reiterate, today's 70,136 WWII missing have little to do with the Missing in Action of WWII.
-This unfortunate reuse of the word missing, instead of an alternative such as unaccounted for, continues to cause casual writers of history to make mistakes and casual readers to then draw erroneous conclusions.
+This unfortunate reuse of the word missing, instead of an alternative such as unaccounted for, continues to cause sloppy writers of history to make mistakes and casual readers to then draw erroneous conclusions.

 Burials at sea are accounted for.
 However, those lost at sea, for whom there was no burial ceremony, are viewed as unaccounted for even if it is known how, when, and where they died.
-Consequently there is no reasonable hope for ever finding the remains of a goodly number of the so-called WWII missing.
+Consequently there is no reasonable hope of ever finding the remains of a goodly number of the so-called WWII missing.

 To reiterate, today's 70,136 WWII missing have little to do with the Missing in Action of WWII.
-This unfortunate reuse of the word missing, instead of an alternative such as unaccounted for, continues to cause casual writers of history to make mistakes and casual readers to then draw erroneous conclusions.
+This unfortunate reuse of the word missing, instead of an alternative such as unaccounted for, continues to cause sloppy writers of history to make mistakes and casual readers to then draw erroneous conclusions.

 Burials at sea are accounted for.
 However, those lost at sea, for whom there was no burial ceremony, are viewed as unaccounted for even if it is known how, when, and where they died.
-Consequently there is no reasonable hope for ever finding the remains of a goodly number of the so-called WWII missing.
+Consequently there is no reasonable hope of ever finding the remains of a goodly number of the so-called WWII missing.

 Sources for Big Pigeon's WWII US > WWII Casualties > WWII Missing webpage: